A: ASH is fully accredited by the New England Association of Schools and Colleges (NEASC).

 At ASH we understand that moving to a new school and a new country can come with many questions, so we've compiled the most frequently asked ones below.
-Send us an Inquiry if you have any further questions or wish to speak with our Admissions team.
+Please contact our Admissions team if you have any further questions.

 A: Although Americans do make up 28% of our student body, nearly 80 nationalities are currently represented at ASH.

 A: It depends.
 There is no English prerequisite for children entering preschool through grade 6.
 Students in grades 7 and 8 should have had some exposure to English, although it is not necessary to be fluent.
 Students in grades 9 and 10 should be approaching grade level fluency.
 Students entering grades 11 and 12 must be able to manage the curriculum in place without support.
 Language support is limited at the high school level, so students entering grades 9 to 12 will need to take an English assessment before we are able to determine eligibility for admission.

 A. Our youngest learners at the Early Childhood Center (preschool to grade 1) operate on a 8:45 - 15:15 schedule with a 14:30 early dismissal on Wednesday.
 Grade 2 students (also located at the Early Childhood Center) begin their day at 8:30 and finish at 15:15, with a 14:30 early dismissal on Wednesday.
 Grades 3 to 12 (on the main campus) operate on a 8:30 - 15:30 schedule with a 14:45 early dismissal on Wednesday.

 A: There are 180 instructional days in the school calendar, which runs from mid-August to mid-June.
 New student orientation generally occurs the 2nd week of August.